 “American Isolationism and the Coming of the Second World War,” a piece by Manfred Jonas, the John Bigelow Professor of History Emeritus, has been published as chapter 25 in The Origins of the Second World War: An International Perspective.

 Kathleen LoGiudice, associate professor of biology, is featured in “Learning from Lyme,” a short documentary film made by the American Museum of Natural History on Lyme disease and biodiversity.
-You can watch the film by clicking here.

 Andrew Morris, associate professor of history, wrote an article recently published in History of Psychology.
 “Psychic Aftershocks: Crisis Counseling and Disaster Relief Policy” analyzes the implementation of how crisis counseling became part of federally-supported disaster relief services.